Kieran O'Regan: Managerial career

 O'Regan started his managerial career with Halifax Town where he jointly managed the side with George Mulhall from February 1997 to August 1998 during which time he also captained the side.

 O'Regan became the sole manager in August 1998 following Mulhall's retirement.
 However, he lasted less than a full season in this role and was sacked in April 1999.

 After football

-O'Regan currently works as a summariser covering Huddersfield Town games on BBC Radio Leeds.
+O'Regan worked as a summariser covering Huddersfield Town games on BBC Radio Leeds between 1999 and 2016.

-He also works selling carpets at Carpet Clearance Centre on Lockwood Road Huddersfield.
+He also works selling carpets at Carpet Clearance Centre on Lockwood Road, Huddersfield.